House vs. Hurricane

-House Vs. Hurricane are an Australian post-hardcore band from Melbourne, Victoria, Australia, formed in 2006.
+House Vs. Hurricane were an Australian post-hardcore band from Melbourne, Victoria, Australia, formed in 2006.
 The band released their debut studio album, Perspectives in March 2010.
 The band's second studio album, Crooked Teeth was released in July 2012 and peaked at number 20 in the ARIA Charts.

 Biography

 2006–2009: Early years and Forfeiture

 The band formed in the suburb of Bayswater in Eastern Melbourne, Victoria and were initially named Beyond Mine, aiming to meld their differing musical influences (post-hardcore acts such as Alexisonfire, Thrice, Saves the Day, Chiodos, alternative rock band Circa Survive, avant-garde such as Björk, and hardcore in the vein of As Cities Burn.

 House vs. Hurricane gained national attention when they won the 2008 Battle of the Bands competition which featured 144 bands from all over Australia.
 They subsequently recorded and released their first extended play (EP) entitled Forfeiture through El Shaddai Records.
 A music video was made for its title track, directed by Ryan Chamley and shot in the decommissioned Old Geelong Gaol.

 House Vs. Hurricane embarked on their first major tour in May 2008 supporting metalcore band The Devil Wears Prada on their Australian tour.

 In mid-2008 drummer Liam Disher was kicked out, and bassist Adam Meyers also left after the Severed Ties tour with The Amity Affliction.
 In February 2009 Drew Allen and Sam Osborne joined the band as the new bassist and drummer, respectively.

-House Vs. Hurricane announced via their MySpace page that they were currently writing new material for their upcoming full-length studio album, which was planned to be recorded by the end of 2009 and flew to United States in November 2009 to record their debut album with producer Brian McTernan.
+House Vs. Hurricane announced via their Myspace page that they were currently writing new material for their upcoming full-length studio album, which was planned to be recorded by the end of 2009 and flew to United States in November 2009 to record their debut album with producer Brian McTernan.
 They spent six weeks recording at McTernan's Salad Days studio in Baltimore.

 Two months after joining House Vs. Hurricane bass player Drew Allen decided to leave the band.
 He was replaced by Dylan Stark of the band A Fallen Theory.
 As seen in the "Salad Days Studio Diaries" series (posted on YouTube), the band continuously calls him "Dildo", as well as hazing him frequently.
 Drummer Sam Osbourne also commented that Stark is very quiet.